Hyderabadi Chicken Biryani

 1 Cups, tablespoons, and teaspoons are as defined in US Customary Units, not to be confused with differing British imperial, "legal", "coffee", Commonwealth of Nations, Canadian, Latin American, Japanese, Russian, or Dutch definitions — further proof that everyone needs the metric system.

-Before grinding cardamom, apply pressure on the pods, on a cutting board, to split the pods and release the small seeds by pressing with a chef's knife or the back side of a spoon, which will be the part you grind (omitting the husks).
+Before grinding cardamom, apply pressure on the pods, on a cutting board, to split the pods and release the small seeds by pressing with a chef's knife or the back side of a spoon, which will be the part you grind (omitting husks).

-8 After a lifetime of not knowing one cinnamon from another, I learned that true cinnamon comes only from the inner bark of the "Cinnamonum verum" tree native to Sri Lanka, and has milder, more interesting, citrusy flavour compared to bulk, grocery-store cinnamon, which is made from cheaper, harsher-tasting non-verum Cinnamonum species grown largely in southern China, Vietnam, and India, and which technically isn't cinnamon at all, but rather is properly called cassia.
+9 After a lifetime of not knowing one cinnamon from another, I learned that true cinnamon comes only from the inner bark of the "Cinnamonum verum" tree native to Sri Lanka, and has milder, more interesting, citrusy flavour compared to bulk, grocery-store cinnamon, which is made from cheaper, harsher-tasting non-verum Cinnamonum species grown largely in southern China, Vietnam, and India, and which technically isn't cinnamon at all, but rather is properly called cassia.

-By contrast, true cardamom's far less expensive cousin "black cardamon" uses seeds from a quite different ginger relative, the plant Amomum subulatum, native to Bangladesh.
-It has a very different flavour profile: Its seeds are roasted (and the pods then discarded) to give them a stronger, smoky flavor with menthol notes, making it more common to use in savory dishes (like soups, stews, curries, and strongly flavoured biryanis), and as a component of smokey spice blends and curry pastes.
-It's also used in Indian dal (lentil soup) and certain Chinese dishes, where its strong, smokey flavour complements other ingredients.
+By contrast, true cardamom's far less-expensive cousin "black cardamon" uses seeds from a quite different ginger relative, the plant Amomum subulatum, native to Bangladesh.
+(It's called "badi elaichi" or "kali elaichi" in Hindi, "bara elaichi" or "purbi elaichi" in Urdu, "baṛo elāca" in Bengali.)
+It has a very different flavour profile: Its seeds are roasted (and the pods then discarded) to give them a stronger, smoky flavour with menthol notes, making it more common to use in savoury dishes (like soups, stews, curries, and strongly flavoured biryanis), and as a component of smoky spice blends and curry pastes.
+It's also used in Indian dal (split, dried lentil or other pulses, from the Sanskrit verb root "dal-" = to split) soup and certain Chinese dishes, where its strong, smoky flavour complements other ingredients.
 You would not use it in desserts or breads, or any sweet dish.

-10 This ts the dried leaf of the Old World (aka Greek or Turkish) laurel tree, Laurus nobilis, added to dishes (especially Mediterranean ones) to add a minor sharp, bitter taste and (mostly) a herbal, slightly floral aroma, and is removed at the end of cooking.
+11 This is the dried leaf of the Old World (aka Greek or Turkish) laurel tree, Laurus nobilis, added to dishes (especially Mediterranean ones) to add a minor sharp, bitter taste and (mostly) a herbal, slightly floral aroma, and is removed at the end of cooking.
 I grow that tree, as it loves the California climate, but Californians might elect to use the leaf of its New World cousin, the California Bay Laurel tree (Umbellularia californica), which has the same flavour profile but is 3x as intense, and grows bountifully all over California.
 Cooks should be aware that California Bay Laurel leaves contain the toxin umbellulone, but I've never heard of anyone having any ill effects from culinary amounts, and the local Ohlone peoples have used them in cooking and as herbal medicine for tens of thousands of years, and are fine.

 We Scandinavians also use it in akvavit.